kylejohnson363/Predicting-Stock-Movement-with-NLP-and-Twitter/README.md

 -The data used for this project has two main limitations that would need to be addressed before deploying these strategies into the live capital markets.

-    -Majority of data is significantly out of date.
+   1) Majority of data is significantly out of date.

-    -Recent data is of very limited scope due to limitations on the use of the free version of the Twitter API connection.
+   2) Recent data is of very limited scope due to limitations on the use of the free version of the Twitter API connection.
 # Further Exploration:
 -Acquire a paid Twitter Developer subscription in order to gather much more recent data.